Please wait, your properties are loading...

 Every stay is what you make of it, so book yours today and create the perfect getaway in one of our Crail holiday cottages.

-Located on Fife’s east coast between Kingsbarns and Cellardyke, Crail is ideally positioned away from the hustle and bustle for breathtaking coastal views and historic allure.
+Located on Fife’s east coast between Kingsbarns and Cellardyke, Crail is ideally positioned away from the hustle and bustle for wonderful coastal views and historic allure.
 Featuring classic cobbled streets, an enchanting harbour, and rich maritime heritage, this charming village promises to take you on a delightful journey through time.

 At the heart of Crail lies its historic harbour dating back to the early 16th century.
 Today, it remains a lively hub for the local fishing industry, preserving Crail’s deep-rooted maritime tradition.
-You can explore Crail’s history at the Crail Heritage Centre, with exhibits dating back to the 12th century.
-And the 19th-century fishing cottages and iconic Crail Castle offer glimpses into the village’s evolution to a modern-day idyll.
+You can explore Crail’s history at the Heritage Centre, with exhibits dating back to the 12th century.
+And the 19th-century fishing cottages and iconic Castle offer glimpses into the village’s evolution to a modern-day idyll.

-If you’re looking for a peaceful getaway in this charming fishing village, book one of our Crail holiday cottages now, you won’t be disappointed
+If you’re looking for a peaceful getaway in this charming fishing village, book one of our Crail holiday cottages now, you won’t be disappointed!

 Explore Crail